webplatform/docs-wpd/Style_Guide/index.md

 == Common usages ==

-* Internet, not internet, when used as a proper noun, e.g. '''The Internet'''.
+* ''Internet'', not ''internet'', when used as a proper noun, e.g. '''The Internet'''.
 Otherwise, use lower case, e.g. '''Do you think internet marketing is a real degree?'''
-* Web, not web, when used as a proper noun, e.g. '''The Web'''.
+* ''Web'', not ''web'', when used as a proper noun, e.g. '''The Web'''.
 Otherwise, use lower case, e.g. '''I think CSS is a web-related topic'''
-* website, not web site
+* ''website'', not ''web site''

 =Quality principles=
 [http://www.amazon.com/Developing-Quality-Technical-Information-Handbook/dp/0131477498 Developing Quality Technical Information: A Handbook for Writers and Editors] defines the characteristics of quality in technical information as: